-- Connect people and teams to goals and strategy
+- Connect your people and teams to your business strategy

-- Improve business results that people can control—safety, quality, delivery and costs
+- Improve results that your people can control—quality, service, sales, safety and costs

-- Integrate the cultural and technical aspects of organizational change–including lean six sigma–to sustain improvements
+- Integrate the cultural and technical aspects of change–including lean six sigma–to sustain the improvements we make

-- Align goals, strategy, processes, people and culture to drive results
+- Align your goals, strategy, processes, people and culture to drive results

 Our results are hard and measurable.

-- Reduced a manufacturer’s OSHA recordables by 82 percent
+- Reduced a accidents at a manufacturer by 82 percent

 - Increased a global shipper’s revenues by 23 percent while generating a 1,660 percent return on investment

 - Reduced damage by 65 percent at a large distribution center

 - Cut waste by 18 percent at an international baking company